Azure-Samples/active-directory-dotnet-native-multitarget/README.md

 - An Internet connection
 - A Windows machine (necessary if you want to run the Windows Store or WPF apps)
 - An OS X machine (necessary if you want to run the iOS app)
-- Visual Studio 2015 (recommended) or Xamarin Studio
+- Visual Studio 2017 (recommended) which comes with Xamarin for iOS, Android, and Universal platform;
 - An Azure subscription (a free trial is sufficient)
-- A Xamarin Business subscription (a [free trial](http://developer.xamarin.com/guides/cross-platform/getting_started/beginning_a_xamarin_trial/) is sufficient)
-- [Xamarin for Windows](https://xamarin.com/download), which includes Xamarin.iOS, Xamarin.Android, Visual Studio Integration (recommended for this sample), and optionally Xamarin Studio (in lieu of Visual Studio).
-- [Xamarin for OS X](https://xamarin.com/download), which includes Xamarin.iOS, Xamarin.Android, Xamarin.Mac, and Xamarin Studio.

 Every Azure subscription has an associated Azure Active Directory tenant.
 If you don't already have an Azure subscription, you can get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
 All of the Azure AD features used by this sample are available free of charge.